Where To Adopt A Cat In London

 Founded over 90 years ago, Cats Protection is the UK's leading cat rescue charity.
 The charity is able to rescue and rehabilitate around 200,000 cats a year at its many centres and volunteer-run bases around the country.

-In the capital, you'll not only find the Cats Protection Adoption Centre in North London but also over ten charity shops scattered around the city.
-Get in touch with the rescue centre or look online to see which adorable felines currently need a new home.
+In the London area, you'll find three Cats Protection Adoption Centres in North London, Harrow and Mitcham.
+There are also charity shops across the city.
+Get in touch with the rescue centres or look online to see which adorable felines currently need a new home.

 If you're not quite ready to adopt, you could consider temporary fostering, or showing your support by volunteering for a few hours a month in your local Cats Protection shop.